harshil1277/TinyML-RaspberryPi-Edge-Motion-Detection/README.md

-# Edge and Motion Detection on RaspberryP1 4
+# Edge and Motion Detection on Raspberry-Pi 4

 ## Introduction
 Raspberry-Pi is a series of small single-board computers (SBCs) developed in the United Kingdom by the Raspberry-Pi Foundation in association with Broadcom.
 These can be used for smale scale end-to-end applications such as Object detection, face recoginition ,etc. with help of TinyML such as Tensorflow-lite and OpenCV.
 We can run pretrained models on Raspberry-Pi with ease.